K1-ZR/practice-cpp/README.md

 ```C++
 int* P = new int;
 ```
-* `new` only designate a memory location on the heap brings its address, the memory location does not have value. `*<pointer>` gives access to the value of the pointer.
+* `new` only designates a memory location on the heap brings its address, the memory location does not have value. `*<pointer>` gives access to the value of the pointer.
 ```C++
 *P = 50;
 ```